-Now listen to the solo in it’s entire.
+Now listen to the solo in its entirety.

-Did you notice you kept hearing the last two notes of the first bar in a different form all-over the solo?
+Did you notice you kept hearing the last two notes of the first bar in a different form all over the guitar solo?

 There’s a reason for this.

-The first bar forms a motif, that is the shortest rhythmic or melodic (or, as in this case, both) musical idea that will keep repeating itself in different variations during the guitar solo.
+The first bar forms a motif, which is the shortest rhythmic or melodic (or, as in this case, both) musical idea that will keep repeating itself in different variations during the guitar solo.

 The reason why in music motifs usually get repeated in different forms and variations in different places is that our ear loves hearing something it has already heard, thus, it can connect to.